MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 ---
 # Prerequisites to create an offer

 If you decide to sell your SaaS offer through Microsoft, you need to fulfill the technical configurations and collate the required technical information.
-It helps to prevent any blockers while creating the offer.
-This article gives details on the technical configurations and requirements to create a SaaS offer.
+It helps negate any blockers while creating the offer.
+API integrations are part of technical configuration that needs to be done after the user purchase the offer.
+This article provides detailing on the technical configurations and requirements to create a SaaS offer.

 :::row:::
    :::column:::